hpssjellis/navigating-covid-tweet-unroll/README.md

 Tweet 1/?

 #PandemicThoughts

 I have to move on to other projects as my new microcontroller is in the mail, but I thought I would summarize a bit of what I have learnt during this #Covid19 #Pandemic

-Tweet 2/?
+Tweet /?

 #PandemicThoughts

-North Americans would get a huge boost in needed self esteem if they could just wear a #mask to help others instead of just thinking about themselves.
+North Americans would get a huge boost in self-esteem if they could just wear a #mask to help others instead of just thinking about themselves.

-Tweet 3/?
+Tweet /?

 #PandemicThoughts

-The Rt (local Virus Reproduction Rate) needs to be better understaood and graphed for your average person to understand and react to locally
+#Masks just might actually help you in reducing your #covid19 risk and not just help others!

-Tweet 4/?
+Tweet /?

 #PandemicThoughts

+The Rt (local Virus Reproduction Rate) needs to be better understood and graphed for the average person to understand and react to locally.
+(An Rt of 1 or greater means the virus is moving exponentially, Less than one means the virus might be reducing)

+Tweet /?

+#PandemicThoughts

-Tweet 5/?
+Tweet /?

 #PandemicThoughts